SLongofono/Tomasulo-Softcore/README.md

 # Software Requirements
 The project assumes you are running a terminal with Python 3.6+ in the CLI path and execution privileges.
 [![Updates](https://pyup.io/repos/github/SLongofono/Tomasulo-Softcore/shield.svg)](https://pyup.io/repos/github/SLongofono/Tomasulo-Softcore/)
+To generate new UML images using the makeUML script, you will need graphviz and pylint3 installed and available in your path.

 # Build Instructions
 To run the project with a test input, type: